benjaminion/upgrading-ethereum-book/src/book.md

 #### Slashing

-As for slashing, once again running a majority client could be act of self-harm.
+As for slashing, once again running a majority client could be an act of self-harm.
 In the unlikely event that a client implementation has a bug that leads to its validators becoming slashed en-masse, the [correlated slashing penalties](/part2/incentives/slashing#the-correlation-penalty) would be much more severe than if the same thing happened to those running a minority client.

 #### Another view